Estimation of a Structural Break Point in Linear Regression Models: In-fill Asymptotic Distribution

 \section{In-fill Asymptotic Distribution}

-Under the conventional long-span asymptotic framework, \hyperref[Bai1997]{Bai (1997)} shows that the limit distribution of the break point estimator is symmetric if the second moment of variables associated with coefficients under break ($z_t$ in Section \ref{sec:multimodel}) do not change before and after break.
-However, the finite distribution of the break point estimator is asymmetric even though second moment values do not change across regimes.
+\citet*{Bai1997} provides the limit distribution of the LS estimator assuming large breaks ($\delta = O(T^{-1/2+\epsilon})$ with $0<\epsilon< 1/2$).
+The asymptotic distribution is symmetric at the true break point, if the second moment of variables associated with coefficients under break ($z_t$ in Section \ref{sec:multimodel}) do not change before and after break.
+I am interested in small breaks in which the asymptotic distribution depends on the parameters in a complicated manner (\citeauthor{Elliott2007} \citeyear{Elliott2007}).

-In order to provide a better approximation of the finite distribution of the break point estimator, a continuous record asymptotic framework have been employed by \hyperref[Jiang2017]{Jiang, Wang and Yu (2017, }\hyperref[Jiang2018]{ 2018)} and \hyperref[Casini2017]{Casini and Perron (2017)}.
-By assuming that a continuous record is available, a continuous time approximation to the discrete time model is constructed and a in-fill asymptotic distribution is developed.
-In contrast to the long-span asymptotic where the time span of the data increases, the in-fill asymptotic assumes a fixed time span with shrinking sampling intervals.
-For instance, if there are $T$ equally spaced observations of data available over a fixed time horizon $[0, N]$, then $N = Th$ denotes the time span of the data where $h$ is the sampling interval.
-Asymptotic inference is conducted by shrinking the time interval $h$ to zero while keeping $N$ fixed, which is equivalent to $T$ increasing. \hyperref[Jiang2017]{Jiang \textit{et al. }(2017)} obtains a in-fill asymptotic distribution of the MLE of structural break in the drift function of a continuous time model that is analogous to discrete time models where a break occurs in the coefficient of an autoregressive (AR) model\footnote{Ornstein-Uhlenbeck process is a continuous time analogue of a discrete time AR(1) model}, and \hyperref[Jiang2018]{Jiang \textit{et al. }(2018)} derives it for a break in the mean.
-The asymptotic distribution is asymmetric, tri-modal and dependent on the initial condition, which are also the properties of the finite sample distribution of the LS break point estimator in discrete time models.
+\citeauthor{Jiang2017} (\citeyear{Jiang2017}, \citeyear{Jiang2018}) and \citet*{Casini2019} employed a continuous record asymptotic framework to derive the limit distribution of the break point estimator.
+By assuming that a continuous record is available, a continuous time approximation to the discrete time model is constructed and an in-fill asymptotic distribution is developed.
+In contrast to the long-span asymptotic, where the time span of the data increases, the in-fill asymptotic assumes a fixed time span with shrinking sampling intervals.
+The in-fill asymptotic distribution is asymmetric, tri-modal, and dependent on the initial condition.
+However, the long-span asymptotic distribution of the LS estimator under local-to-unity processes do not depend on the initial condition.
+See \citet{Chong2001}, \citet{Pang2014} and \citet{Pang2018} on the long-span asymptotic distribution of the LS estimator under different settings of the AR root before and after the break.
+I follow the approach of \citeauthor{Jiang2017} (\citeyear{Jiang2017}, \citeyear{Jiang2018}) to derive the limit distribution of the break point estimator under a stationary and local-to-unity autoregressive process.

-The structural break point estimator in this paper is no longer tri-modal but is asymmetric, depending on the true break point.
-The long-span asymptotic theory does not capture this because the sample size before and after break increases proportionally as $T$ increases, eliminating the asymmetry of information.
-Therefore, I use the in-fill asymptotic framework, following \hyperref[Jiang2018]{Jiang \emph{et al.} (2018)} in deriving the limit distribution of the break point estimator.